kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

+Here’s what each method does:

-1. The Intents framework uses its own image class `INImage`, for some reason.
+1. The Intents framework, for some reason, uses its own image class `INImage`.
 This `UIImage` extension gives you a handy way to create an `INImage`.
-2. `INRideDriver` is the class used to represent a driver in the Intents framework.
+2. `INRideDriver` represents a driver in the Intents framework.
 Here you pass across the relevant values from the `Driver` object in use in the rest of the app.

-Unfortunately there's no `INBalloon`.
+Unfortunately there’s no `INBalloon`.
 The Intents framework has a boring old `INRideVehicle` instead.
-Add this extension to make one:
+Add this extension to create one:

 ```swift
 public extension Balloon {